Weber Media Partners | Impressions Through Media

 In Egypt, segments of the government and army are now on Facebook, using it as a means to spread their own propaganda and to keep an eye on known activist communities.
 At one point during the revolution, the Egyptian government even shut down internet access, fully aware of the threat it posed to the government.
 Amr Abouelleil, an Egyptian-American bioinformatics analyst and writer who is actively involved with the Egyptian Youth Movement at the heart of the revolution, says the government was aware that without the internet, people would have to turn to state television (which is government-censored) for their news.
 The government used this opportunity to up their ante, broadcasting pro-government programming to the unwired masses, which in many cases, appeared to work.
 “The government got some people to change their tune in just a matter of days,” Abouelleil says.
 “It brainwashed them to go back on Facebook in the government’s favor instead.”

-Egypt is not the only government in fear of the power social media and the internet provides its people; China recently came under fire when Google reportedly foiled an alleged Chinese attempt at stealing the passwords to hundreds of Google accounts, including those of government officials, Chinese human rights activists, and journalists.
+Egypt is not the only government in fear of the power social media and the internet provides its people; when Google reportedly foiled an alleged Chinese attempt at stealing the passwords to hundreds of Google accounts, including those of government officials, Chinese human rights activists, and journalists.
 The Chinese government has since denied involvement, but is well known for their censorship of the internet and television.
 Whether or not the government is responsible for the hacking attempt, it’s safe to say that they are well aware of the power of the internet and social media, and doing all they can to control it.

 Government reactions to the use of Google and social media have been so extreme in recent months that Google Executive Chairman Eric Schmidt has said he fears for the safety of Google employees in certain parts of the world.
 “There are countries where it is illegal to do things that Google encourages.
 In those countries, there is a real possibility of (employees) being put in prison for reasons which are not their fault,” Schmidt told attendees of Google’s Dublin summit on militant violence this past Monday, June 27.